Skip to main content

 Trainer Certificate

-As part of the Bachelor’s degree program in Human Resources Management you also have the possibility to complete a trainer certificate as a “Trainer in adult education”.
-The following modules of the curriculum must be completed with a “Very Good” or “Good”*:
+As part of the Bachelor’s degree program in Human Resources Management, you also have the possibility to complete a trainer certificate as a “Trainer in adult education incl. e-training”.
+The following modules of the curriculum must be completed with a “Very good” or “Good ”*:

-• Applied Training
+• Training 2: Didactics

 In the courses mentioned, attendance is mandatory for 85 % of all semesters.**